BobAubouin/TIVA_Drug_Control/README.md

 # TIVA_Drug_Control

-Git depository associated to the paper "PID and Model Predictive Control Approach for Drug Dosage in Anesthesia During Induction: a Comparative Study".
+Git depository associated to the paper: B. Aubouin–Pairault, M. Fiacchini, and T. Dang, ***“Online identification of pharmacodynamic parameters for closed-loop anesthesia with model predictive control,”*** Computers & Chemical Engineering, vol. 191, p.
+108837, Dec.
+2024, doi: 10.1016/j.compchemeng.2024.108837.
+Please cite us if you use this code.

 Use the [Python Anesthesia Simulator](https://github.com/BobAubouin/Python_Anesthesia_Simulator) to run the simulation and compute the performances metrics.

 **Abstract:**
-In this paper, a PID controller is compared to an extended moving horizon estimator coupled with a model predictive control approach for the problem of dosing propofol and remifentanil during the induction of anesthesia.
-For the PID controller, taken from the literature, a fixed ratio is considered between propofol and remifentanil flow rates and an anti-windup strategy is used to prevent integration wind-up.
-The optimal control approach uses an MHE to estimate both the states and the pharmacodynamic parameters of the system, followed by a non-linear model predictive controller to compute the optimal drug rates according to the model.
-Both controllers are tuned using the same criterion, and are compared by simulating 500 uncertain patient models for the induction phase.
+In this paper, a controller is proposed to automate the injection of propofol and remifentanil during general anesthesia using bispectral index (BIS) measurement.
+To handle the parameter uncertainties due to inter- and intra-patient variability, an extended estimator is used coupled with a Model Predictive Controller (MPC).
+Two methods are considered for the estimator: the first one is a multiple extended Kalman filter (MEKF), and the second is a moving horizon estimator (MHE).
+The state and parameter estimations are then used in the MPC to compute the next drug rates.
+The methods are compared with a PID from the literature.
+The robustness of the controller is evaluated using Monte-Carlo simulations on a wide population, introducing uncertainties in all parts of the model.
+Results both on the induction and maintenance phases of anesthesia show the potential interest in using this adaptive method to handle parameter uncertainties.

 # Installation